bram2000/url-shortener/README.md

 ```

 # Performance
-I have done a very crude benchmark of the system running locally on my laptop, and seen a url creation (e.g. POST) throughput of just over 100 posts/second.
+I have done a very crude benchmark of the system running locally on my laptop, and seen a throughput of around 100 posts/second for both the GET and POST requests.

+## App tier

+The implementation allows for horizontal scaling of the application tier, that is, we could run many python flask 'app' nodes behind a load-balancer, and trivially deal with many requests in parallel.
+At this point, the bottleneck becomes the database.

+## DB tier

+Read-only replicas of the database can be used to scale the read side of the application, at the expense of write-latency (e.g. a shortened url will not be immediately available on all nodes) however this can be tuned to a low, and probably negligable value (e.g. < 1 second).

+Finally the write side of the database, which is the hardest to scale in this case.
+I would like to test the performance of the system running on production infrastructure, including the tweaks detailed above.
+I believe simply throwing some hardware at this would achieve a reasonable level of performance.
+If more throughout is required at this point then we could start to look at vertically sharding the DB, where we use some criteria to break the datappart.
+For example you might run 5 DB nodes and `modulo 5` the url database id to detemine which database it should be put into.
+Conversely during the read we decode the shortened url string into the db id and use this to determine where we look for the data.